com-pas/contributing/README.md

 by sharing the effort through a leveraged development approach that involves all stakeholders from equipment manufacturers to end-users, fostering vendor-agnostic implementations and convergence of utility practices.

+## Presentations

+CoMPAS presentations can be added to the presentations for re-use.

 ## Contributing